English language tests

 - TOEFL PBT – the paper-based exam, for when you take the test in a centre without internet access

-The test takes place over the course of a day.
+The TOEFL iBT takes about three hours, with a ten-minute break.
+The TOEFL PBT takes about one and a half hours, with no break.
 You receive an individual score for each of the four areas as well as an overall score (on a scale of 0–120).

 Pearson Test of English Academic (PTE Academic)